sparkle-project/Sparkle/Documentation/Security.md

 The installer handles extraction, validation, and installation of the update.
 This was the main reason why other sandboxed-capable forks were rejected from being secure.
 The point to be stressed anyway is that these all need to be done in the same process; they can't be handed off by some other process.
 This is also why removing references to `AuthorizationExecuteWithPrivileges` is crucial as well.

 Note that the installer does *not* handle downloading.
 That is handled by the updater framework.
 This is ideal because downloading can be done without disrupting the user, allowing it to be done silently without presenting an authorization dialog.
 The downloading portion of code can also be stuck into a XPC service with just an entitlement for allowing incoming connections.
 This also means for secure installations the installer cannot know (or trust) what protocol the update was downloaded from (i.e: http vs https).
 A good installer will not care, which is why applying updates without a EdDSA signature/key is now deprecated (reminder that Apple's code signature checks are not intended for complete integrity).

+The XPC Services and Autoupdate, if code signed, also check if the clients are code signed with the same team ID and may reject connections or reject policies if this is not the case.
+This is a "backup" check because we still do not want endpoints to open up and allow arbitrary operations across different levels of security boundaries, even if apps are not code signed.